chat-sdk/docs/README.md

 1. [Interacting with the server](https://github.com/chat-sdk/docs#interacting-with-the-server) - how to make requests and receive responses
 2. [Handing entities](https://github.com/chat-sdk/docs#handling-entities) - Creating, modifying and deleting entities
+3. [Custom Authentication](https://github.com/chat-sdk/docs#custom-authentication) Authenticate with Firebase using an existing app server
-3. [Code Examples](https://github.com/chat-sdk/docs#code-examples) - How to perform common tasks
+4. [Code Examples](https://github.com/chat-sdk/docs#code-examples) - How to perform common tasks
-4. [UI Customization](https://github.com/chat-sdk/docs#customizing-the-user-interface) - How to customize the UI and network interactions
+5. [UI Customization](https://github.com/chat-sdk/docs#customizing-the-user-interface) - How to customize the UI and network interactions

 ### Architecture and getting started